 Be sure to get yourself in the mindset of a calm mind to concentrate on your yoga poses.
 You’ll be more likely to get into the pose, and less likely to hurt yourself.
 Start by taking a few deep breaths while standing.
 I also do this at any point in the day when I am stressed, overwhelmed, or need a brain break.
 Take at least 3 deep breaths.
 I do this in the classroom with my students as well.
 A school day can get stressful for both students and the teacher.

 If you browse over the poses I have listed, you’ll notice I’ve listed more than 5.
 That’s because some are easy to do and nice to stick in after you’ve done a more challenging pose.
 Child’s Pose is a great one for that.
-But by all means, if it looks like too much to take in only do 5.
-Yoga is to help take away the stress, not overwhelm you.
+But by all means, if it looks like too much to take in, only do 5.
+Yoga is to help take away the stress, not add more.

 Which Yoga Poses should you try?